You need video content.

-In this article, you’ll learn about ten free stock video libraries where you can find great footage to use in your social media posts, on your website, and in your ad campaigns.
+In this article, you’ll learn about 12 video libraries where you can find free stock footage to use in your social media posts, on your website, and in your ad campaigns.

 Let’s dive in.

-Pixabay has more than 1.9 million royalty-free stock videos and photos shared by its generous community of creators.
+Pixabay has more than 2.7 million royalty-free video clips and photos shared by its generous community of creators.

 The best part?
 There’s no risk of accidentally infringing copyright by not checking or understanding your chosen clip’s licensing.

-This is because all of their free stock videos are released under Creative Commons Zero (CC0).
-This means that you don’t need permission to use or modify the clips, or even credit the creator.
+This is because all of Pixabay’s free stock videos are released under Creative Commons Zero (CC0).
+This means that you don’t need permission to use or modify the clips, and don’t even have to credit the creator.